rgladwell2/Contextualization-Pipeline/README.md

 2.)
 Download and clean data

 3.)
-Find an up-to-date GENRE of Pseudomonas
+Find an up-to-date GENRE model of Pseudomonas

 4.)
 Use RIPTiDe to contextualize the model using the data